maohuaxie/Whole-Exome-Seq-Analysis/README.md

 # Whole-Exome-Seq-Analysis
-This notebook includes two parts:
+This notebook consists of two parts which show how to set up the ubuntu linux platform and pipline for Whole-Exome-Seq-Analysis with mouse sample
-PartI: how to install the ubuntu linx platform and softwares for NGS analysis Part II: The pipeline for Whole-Exome-Seq-Analysis
+PartI: how to install the ubuntu linux platform and softwares for NGS analysis Part II: The pipeline for Whole-Exome-Seq-Analysis